andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

 date = 2026-07-13T00:00:00-00:00
 draft = false
-description = "Learn how to connect your browser directly to an AI agent over WebSocket using Amazon Bedrock AgentCore, skipping the traditional Lambda proxy and enabling real-time token streaming." tags = ["AWS", "Serverless", "Amazon Bedrock", "AgentCore", "WebSocket"] [[images]] src = "img/websocket-direct-to-agent/title.png" alt = "Title image for Skip the Middleman: Connecting Your UI Directly to an AI Agent via WebSocket"
+description = "Learn how to connect your browser directly to an AI agent over WebSocket using Amazon Bedrock AgentCore, skipping the traditional Lambda proxy and enabling real-time token streaming." tags = ["AWS", "Serverless", "Amazon Bedrock", "AgentCore"] [[images]] src = "img/websocket-direct-to-agent/title.png" alt = "Title image for Skip the Middleman: Connecting Your UI Directly to an AI Agent via WebSocket"